ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Hello, World!.md

 Tutorial
 --------
-The tutorial discusses perl programming.
 Perl is an interpreted high-level programming language developed by Larry Wall.
 It is the Swiss Army knife of scripting languages.

 Perl programming can be accomplished by directly executing perl commands at the shell prompt or by storing them in a text file, and then executing it as a Perl script.